Hybrid and multicloud use cases for modern IT infrastructure

 Disaster recovery

 Disaster recovery stands out as a crucial use case for hybrid cloud environments, offering organizations a blend of resilience, flexibility, and efficiency to safeguard against unforeseen disruptions.
 They provide a dual layer of data protection by storing critical information both on-site and in the private cloud environment, ensuring data recovery if one location is compromised.
+Additionally, hybrid cloud architectures incorporate fault tolerance, enabling applications to continue operating even if one component fails, thus minimizing downtime and maintaining seamless user experience.

 How hybrid clouds aid in disaster management